How Much Does New Siding Cost in Northern California?

 Labor costs are a major component of any siding project.
 The siding installation labor in Northern California can vary based on the contractor’s experience and the complexity of the job.
 Factors that increase labor costs include:

-- Removal of Old Siding: If old siding must be removed and disposed of, this adds time and labor to the project.
+• Removal of Old Siding: If old siding must be removed and disposed of, this adds time and labor to the project.

-- Repairs: If the crew discovers rot or structural damage after removing the old siding, these repairs must be addressed before the new siding can be installed, adding to the cost.
+• Repairs: If the crew discovers rot or structural damage after removing the old siding, these repairs must be addressed before the new siding can be installed, adding to the cost.

-- Home Design: A multi-story home, complex architectural details, or numerous corners and windows all require more intricate cutting and fitting, increasing installation time.
+• Home Design: A multi-story home, complex architectural details, or numerous corners and windows all require more intricate cutting and fitting, increasing installation time.

-- Site Accessibility: A home on a steep slope or with limited access for equipment can also increase labor costs.
+• Site Accessibility: A home on a steep slope or with limited access for equipment can also increase labor costs.

 Permits, Inspections, and Local Regulations

 Most full siding replacement projects require a building permit.
 The cost of siding project permits in Truckee, CA, and other local jurisdictions can add several hundred to over a thousand dollars to your project budget.
-The permitting process also involves inspections to ensure the work is done to code, which a professional contractor will manage.
+The permitting process also involves inspections to ensure the work is done to code, which an experienced contractor will manage.
 Adhering to local regulations is non-negotiable and is a built-in cost of a professional installation.

 Comparing Siding Materials by Cost & ROI